Buchie Ibeh

-Breznev Maduaubuchie Ibeh (born August 4, 1983) is a former American football wide receiver and defensive back who played for the Chicago Rush of the Arena Football League.
+Breznev Maduaubuchie Ibeh (born August 4, 1983) is an American former football wide receiver and defensive back who played for the Chicago Rush of the Arena Football League (AFL).
 He then played for the Wilkes-Barre/Scranton Pioneers in the 2007 season, and traveled with them to the 2007 af2 Arena Cup in Bossier City, Louisiana.
 Ibeh joined the South Georgia Wildcats in 2008, and played for the Bossier–Shreveport Battle Wings in 2009.
 He attended Temple University.

 Ibeh was born in Newark, New Jersey.
 Prior to playing at Temple, Ibeh played two years at Hudson Valley Community College in Troy, New York.